paragonie/paseto/docs/RFC/paseto.md

 have insecure default settings.

-If a severe security vulnerability is ever discovered in one of the specified versions, instead of expecting users to rewrite and/or reconfigure their implementations to side-step the vulnerability, a new version of the protocol that is not affected should be decided by a team of cryptography engineers familiar with the vulnerability in question.
+If a severe security vulnerability is ever discovered in one of the specified versions, a new version of the protocol that is not affected should be decided by a team of cryptography engineers familiar with the vulnerability in question.
+This prevents users from having to rewrite and/or reconfigure their implementations to side-step the vulnerability.

 PASETO implementors should only support the two most recent protocol versions (currently **v1** and **v2**) at any given time.